stephan-klein/supersonic/docs/tooling/cli/emulators/genymotion.md

 ### Paths

 Steroids CLI defaults to the following installation paths where it looks for Genymotion and Genymotion Shell.
-These paths can be overridden by setting the environment variables `GENYMOTION_APP`/`GENYMOTION_SHELL`.
+As default you do not need to change anything, but if you need to, these paths can be overridden by setting the environment variables `GENYMOTION_APP`/`GENYMOTION_SHELL`.

 #### Mac OS X
 ```bash